Busting myths about what you can deduct from employees’ wages

 Approximately 90% of Manitoba workplaces under provincial rules should review the Wage Deductions Factsheet.

-The other 10% (from the grain industry, air transportation, aircraft operations, highway transportation, communications) on the list of federally-regulated workplaces, fall under the Canada Labour Code and can read the Deductions from Wages Pamphlet and the Interpretation Guideline.
+The other 10% (from the grain industry, air transportation, aircraft operations, highway transportation, communications) on the list of federally-regulated workplaces, fall under the Canada Labour Code and can read the Interpretation Guideline.

 Here are four common myths about wage deductions: